pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 Responsive Video Embeds that Maintain Aspect Ratio When Bootstrap 3.2 came out, it came out with an additional helper class to make it easier to make iframes (like YouTube embeds) responsive while maintaining a certain aspect ratio.
-It’s extremely easy to use these, just add the following code to your markup:
+It's extremely easy to use these, just add the following code to your markup:

 ```html
 <!-- 16:9 aspect ratio -->